-The faculty of the Department of Physical Therapy realize that occasionally some circumstances may prevent a student from performing optimally in every course in every module/semester.
-Any student wishing to appeal a decision by an individual faculty member or by the Physical Therapy Review Committee or Department Chairperson must first appeal to the decision maker then to the next level within the department.
-If the student is not satisfied with the department's decision, he/she may appeal as described in the SBU Catalog.
-The Grade Appeal Policy is described in the Academic Regulations section of this catalog.
+The faculty of the Department of Physical Therapy realize that occasionally some circumstances may prevent a student from performing optimally in every course in every module.
+Any student wishing to appeal a decision by an individual faculty member or by the Physical Therapy Review Committee or Department Chair must first appeal to the decision maker then to the next level within the department.
+If the student is not satisfied with the Department's decision, he/she may appeal as described in the SBU catalog.
+The grade appeal process is described in the SBU catalog.